We are actively recruiting for a Pediatric Chief Resident (PCR) in the Department of Pediatrics at Memorial Sloan Kettering Cancer Center (MSKCC).

-Applicants should be on track to complete, or already have completed, training in an ACGME accredited Pediatric Residency Program by June 30th, 2019.
+Applicants should be on track to complete, or already have completed, training in an ACGME accredited Pediatric Residency Program and should be ready to begin their training on September 1st, 2019.
 Preference will be given to applicants with experience caring for pediatric inpatients with malignancies or in a critical care setting.

 If interested please contact our Department Graduate Medical Education Coordinator: